zackpeterson/kata-word-search/log.md

 I created a method *Solve()* that finds all instances of a single word starting from a single position.

 I created another method *Solve()* that searches all positions to find all instances of a single word.

+I created a third method *Solve()* that searches all positions to find all instances of any of several words.

+I created a unit test using DynamicData with complex objects to test that the *Puzzle* constructor correctly populates the *Solution* list of *FoundWord* type objects.